Homocysteine: Homocysteine levels

 Homocysteine levels typically are higher in men than women, and increase with age.

 Common levels in Western populations are 10 to 12 μmol/L, and levels of 20 μmol/L are found in populations with low B-vitamin intakes or in the elderly (e.g., Rotterdam, Framingham).

 It is decreased with methyl folate trapping, where it is accompanied by decreased methylmalonic acid, increased folate, and a decrease in formiminoglutamic acid.
 This is the opposite of MTHFR C677T mutations, which result in an increase in homocysteine.

 The ranges above are provided as examples only; test results always should be interpreted using the range provided by the laboratory that produced the result.

 Elevated homocysteine

 Abnormally high levels of homocysteine in the serum, above 15 μmol/L, are a medical condition called hyperhomocysteinemia.
-This has been claimed to be a significant risk factor for the development of a wide range of diseases, including thrombosis, neuropsychiatric illness, and fractures.
-It also is found to be associated with microalbuminuria, which is a strong indicator of the risk of future cardiovascular disease and renal dysfunction.
-Vitamin B12 deficiency, when coupled with high serum folate levels, has been found to increase overall homocysteine concentrations as well.
+This has been claimed to be a significant risk factor for the development of a wide range of diseases, in total more than 100 including thrombosis, neuropsychiatric illness, in particular dementia and fractures.
+It also is found to be associated with microalbuminuria (moderately increased albuminuria), which is a strong indicator of the risk of future cardiovascular disease and renal dysfunction.
+Vitamin B12 deficiency, even when coupled with high serum folate levels, has been found to increase overall homocysteine concentrations as well.

 Typically, hyperhomocysteinemia is managed with vitamin B6, vitamin B9, and vitamin B12 supplementation.
 However, supplementation with these vitamins does not appear to improve cardiovascular disease outcomes.